 You’ve put in the work to optimize your Shopify ecommerce store for maximum customer satisfaction.
-It’s beautiful, streamlined, navigable, and your products are absolutely amazing (but you already knew that…) Your customer service integration is all lined up, your social media marketing is on point, and you’re open and ready for business.
-But where are the customers?
+It’s well-designed, easy to navigate, and your product listings are enticing and descriptive.
+Your customer service integration is all lined up, your social media marketing is on point, and you’re open and ready for business.
+But…where are the customers?

 What is SEO?

 SEO, or search engine optimization, represents a group of techniques that help websites, images, or video assets appear in search results.
 Properly implementing SEO will improve both the quality and quantity of customer traffic to your website.

 Think about Instagram: have you ever seen a photo, followed by a wall of hashtags, half of which have nothing to do with the image?
 That’s one example of an SEO strategy gone a bit off the rails.
 Sure, the number of people seeing the photo may increase because of the hashtags in the caption, but plenty of those people may be following a hashtag that’s unrelated to the content of the photo.
 This is why it’s vital to consider both the quality and quantity of traffic when building your Shopify SEO strategy.

 How SEO Works